Haroon Yusuf

-Haroon Yusuf (born 6 March 1958) is an Indian politician from the INC. He served as the Minister of Food & Civil Supplies Department and Industries Department in the Government of Delhi of the Indian National Congress, headed by Mrs. Sheila Dikshit.
+Haroon Yusuf (born 6 March 1958) is an Indian politician from the Indian National Congress (INC).
+He served as the Minister of Food & Civil Supplies Department and Industries Department in the Government of Delhi of the INC, headed by Sheila Dikshit.
 He also served as the working president of the Delhi Congress.

 Early life and education

 Yusuf was born on 6 March 1958 in Delhi to Mohd.
 Yusuf.
 He pursued M.Com. from Zakir Husain Delhi College, University of Delhi.
-In 1988, he was elected as the Secretary of Delhi Pradesh Youth Congress and took the charge of Chairman, Anti-Narcotic Cell, All India Youth Congress Wing and in 1989 he was appointed Joint Secretary of All India Youth Congress Wing.
+In 1988, he was elected as the secretary of Delhi Pradesh Youth Congress and took the charge of chairman, Anti-Narcotic Cell, All India Youth Congress Wing and in 1989 he was appointed joint secretary of All India Youth Congress Wing.

 Political career

 He was elected to the Delhi Legislative Assembly for the first time in 1993 from Ballimaran and since then had been elected in every assembly elections from the same constituency till 2015.
 In 2013 Delhi Legislative Assembly election, he was elected for the fifth time from Ballimaran constituency.

-He is the first elected Chairman of Delhi Waqf Board (1999-2004).
+He is the first elected Chairman of Delhi Waqf Board (1999–2004).